jichu4n/palm-pdb/README.md

 // Deserialize a database from Buffer const db2 = FooDatabase.from(buf1);
-// The following achieves the same: const db3 = new FooDatabase();
+// The following achieves the same thing: const db3 = new FooDatabase();
 db3.deserialize(buf1);
 ```

 ### Text encoding

-PDB / PRC files generally use one of several pre-Unicode text encodings, depending on the Palm OS language setting.
-The default encoding for the Latin alphabet is CP1252 ([`DEFAULT_ENCODING`](https://jichu4n.github.io/palm-pdb/variables/DEFAULT_ENCODING.html)), so that's what palm-pdb defaults to as well.
+Text in PDB / PRC files generally use use one of several pre-Unicode encodings, depending on the Palm OS language setting.
+The default encoding for the Latin alphabet is CP1252 ([`DEFAULT_ENCODING`](https://jichu4n.github.io/palm-pdb/variables/DEFAULT_ENCODING.html)), so that's what palm-pdb defaults to.

 To select a different text encoding, pass in an `encoding` name during serialization / deserialization: